Bulebots/20180216-bulebule-making-of-presentation/README.md

-# Bulebule: making of the un robot 'micromouse'
+# Bulebule: the making of a micromouse robot